 This store, in upstate New...more

-Photograph of clouds and sky at 25,00 feet high.
+Photograph of clouds and sky at 25,00 feet high, and yes my arms got very tired.

 Island with trees in the middle of a lake in a Winter snowstorm.
 Waltham, MA.